jvaleskadevs/farcaster-frames-v2-demo/README.md

  - Farcaster sdk.
  - Write onchain data.
  - Navigation.

+### Docs

+All the og framesv2 website links styled into purple buttons and ofc, the docs.

+### Tutorials

+Initially including the demo and notification tutorials.
+Open to grow with community contributions.

 ### Quiz

-Just a small quiz with 10 questions to test your knowdledge.
+Just a small quiz with 10 questions to test your knowledge.
 Good luck. 💜️

 ## Set Up